Thinner Leaner Stronger Summary

 Getting toned has nothing to do with fads and magazine advice, and it has everything to do with simple biology and even simpler math: energy consumed versus energy expended.

 Unless your metabolism is very fast, every calorie you give to your body that isn’t burned off turns to fat.
-If you give your body fewer calories than it can burn throughout the day, than it makes up for the deficit by burning its own energy stores, i.e., fat.
+If you give your body fewer calories than it can burn throughout the day, then it makes up for the deficit by burning its own energy stores, i.e., fat.

 The bottom line: it doesn’t matter what you eat, as long as your calories are right.